Co-existing with urban wildlife

 • Keep patios and decks tidy and uncluttered.

-• Do not leave any garbage outdoors.
+• Do not leave garbage outdoors.

-• Clean your barbecue grill following use.
+• Clean your barbecue grill after each use.

 • Rinse recyclable containers and keep recycling bin lids closed.

-• Do not hang bird feeders.
-Bird feeders are not permitted at Cascade Village as they attract rats and squirrels.
+• Do not hang bird feeders--bird feeders are not permitted at Cascade Village as they attract rats and squirrels.